($659) Cost to ship a car from Little Rock, AR to Atlanta, GA

 The time of the year

-Seasonal demand and weather conditions in both Little Rock and Atlanta can impact car shipping prices.
+The time of year and weather conditions in Little Rock and Atlanta play a major role in determining car shipping rates.

 Little Rock has hot, humid summers and cool winters with usually little snow.